Article

 Amber Ferrie

-Amber J. FerrieCPA, ABV, CFF, CM & AA
+Amber J. FerrieCPA, ABV, CFF, CM&AA

-Partner/ Private Equity Industry Leader
+Partner/Transaction Advisory & Private Equity Industry Leader

 Since 2004, Amber has performed business valuations and other consulting services for Eide Bailly clients.
 She specializes in business transaction advisory services, providing sell-side advisory services to lower and middle market clients who are looking to sell their business, as well as buy-side advisory services for parties interested in purchasing an existing business.